dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 If needed, run the following command `php bin/console doctrine:database:create`, which will create a database with the value of `DATABASE_NAME` in the `.env` file.

-Now that the basic configuration has been set up, lets run the following command: `php bin/console server:start`
+Now that the basic configuration has been set up, let's run the following command: `php bin/console server:start`.

 You will see something similar to: `[OK] Server listening on http://127.0.0.1:8000`.
 So in your browser copy in that URL and you'll be shown a "Welcome to Symfony" page.